raweden/Project-Hiddenwood/README.md

 * No Dependencies, the library stands on it's own legs.
 * More.. more..
 So much that there is no way to writting them here.

-### Notes
+### Developers Notes.

-The deveopement of Project Hiddenwood have currently been put on ice, and the project is beta shape. which means that there is alot more to be done to complete it.
+The development of "Project Hiddenwood" have currently been put on ice, the project current state could be described as pre-alpha, which means that some bugs and even missing features exists.
+However due to the unstable future of the flash platform I have chosen to not investment the time to complete this project.

 ## Hiddenwood Highlights